Muhozgu/plantid_ai/README.md

-# Plant Identification & Research Assistant System
+# Chlorobiota - Plant Identification & Research Assistant System

 > An AI system that identifies plants by scientific, local, and family names using image inputs.
 Includes a research assistant chat interface where users can ask questions about taxonomy, plant traits and more.